Walking a three legged dog on a leash, can sometimes be a challenge.

 Let our three legged dog approach new experiences at her own pace, and make sure to reward and praise her well for taking small steps.

 I have a three legged dog called Shania.
 She is an awesome dog, has a great temperament, and enjoys life a lot more than my other dog.
 However, because three legged dogs are unusual, they attract more people-attention during walks.
-Dealing with people may be one of the more challenging aspects [...]
+Dealing with people may be one of the more challenging aspects of living with [...]

 This is a lovely story from Nicole, about her very special friend Alex ...
 I have never looked for others with tripods until today and find myself doing so because I believe we are coming to the end of a wonderful 11 year odyssey.
-Alex lost her left foreleg for reasons unknown to us. [...]
+Alex lost her left foreleg for reasons unknown to us.
+She was reportedly [...]